lokile/LokileCrypt/README.md

 ```

 ### Save your AesKey:
-- This library supports to save your AesKey into Android KeyStore, so that you don't need to manage to save you SecretKey in a secure place anymore:
+– This library supports saving your AES key into the Android KeyStore, so you no longer need to manage storing the SecretKey in a secure location yourself:
 ```
-context.saveAesKeyToKeyStore(yourKeyInByteArray, yourNewAlias)
+Encrypter.saveAesKeyToKeyStore(yourKeyInByteArray, yourNewAlias)
 //next: use the `yourNewAlias` to create the new `Encrypter` object
 ```
 ### Generate a new random AesKey:
 ```
-val newKey:ByteArray = getRandomAesKey(keySize)
+val newKey:ByteArray = Encrypter.getRandomAesKey(keySize)
 ```

 ### This library also supports to work with large files